Updated: Jun 14, 2022

 Every statute has its own set of legal specifications.
 The Equal Pay Act, for example, is broad in scope and extends to almost all employers.
 Local governments, job agencies, trade unions, and private companies with 15 or more workers are covered by the ADA.

-An L.A.
-Employment Attorney who specializes in work and labor law will assist you in understanding your rights.
+A Los Angeles Employment Lawyer who specializes in work and labor law will assist you in understanding your rights.